sheltermanager/asm3/doc/manual/options.rst

   screen allowing you to set the locations a user account is restricted to viewing.

+* Enable multiple sites: Once enabled, sites can be created in the lookup data section.
+Sites can be assigned to locations, user accounts, incidents  and people records.
+User accounts with a particular site assigned can only see animals in locations belonging to their site, along with people and incidents at their site.
+Leaving a person, location or incident with no site allows anyone to see it.
+Leaving a user account without a site allows it to see all sites.
+This allows you to handle multiple sites with one ASM database.
+A number of site-specific reports are available in the repository.

 * When displaying person names in lists, use the format: In movement books, donation books, the waiting list, etc. when showing person names, ASM can use different formats if you want surname first for sorting, etc.